DelineaXPM/delinea-platform/Scripts/SecretServer/SalesForce/readme.md

-This package is designed to discover and Manage ServiceNow User Accounts.
+This package is designed to discover and Manage Salesforce User Accounts.
 It will provide detailed instructions and the necessary Scripts to perform these functions.
-Before beginning to implement any of the specific processes it is a requirement to perform the tasks contained in the instructions.md document which can be found [Here](./Instructions.md)
+Before beginning to implement any of the specific processes it is a requirement to perform the tasks contained in the instructions.md document which can be found [here](./Instructions.md)